Puffin Browser: Puffin Web Browser

 Puffin Web Browser is the standard Puffin Browser application for Android and formerly iOS.
 The Android Puffin web browser supported Adobe Flash content and features such as mouse cursor emulation and a virtual gamepad before being discontinued.
-Users can choose where to save a downloaded file - either to users' devices or directly to their storage drive.
-The web browser also allows users to reduce the amount of data from sources such as Flash games that often consume a lot of data.
+Users can choose where to save a downloaded file—either to their devices or directly to their storage drive.
+The web browser also allows users to reduce data usage from sources such as Flash games, which often consume a lot of data.

 Puffin Web Browser Lite

 Puffin Browser Lite is the standard Puffin application for iOS devices.
-It is similar to the Puffin Web Browser for Android devices but does not support Adobe Flash Player.
+It is similar to the Puffin Web Browser for Android devices, but does not support Adobe Flash Player.
 It has workspaces and password protection.

 Concerns

-Because web pages render through the remote browser on Puffin servers, user data is passed through them.
+Because web pages render in the remote browser on Puffin servers, user data passes through them.
 Some users have concerns regarding the risk of Puffin logging this data.
-However, Puffin's privacy policy states that they log no web page content and that they do not have access to users' passwords, and are in compliance with GDPR and CCPA.
+However, Puffin's privacy policy states that it does not log web page content, that it does not have access to users' passwords, and that it is in compliance with GDPR and CCPA.